Analysis: Russell Wilson and Brandon Marshall shine, Germain Ifedi gets benched and more observations from Seahawks mock game

 QUARTERBACKS

-Wilson did as you might expect going against backups, completing 16-19 passes.
-His best pass might have been a 30-yard TD to Brandon Marshall who was tightly covered by rookie Tre Flowers.
+Wilson did as you might expect going against backups, completing 16 of 19 passes.
+His best pass might have been a 30-yard touchdown to Brandon Marshall, who was tightly covered by rookie Tre Flowers.
 “The throw was perfect and the catch was perfect,’’ Carroll said.

-The first TD to Carson came on what Carroll said was busted coverage by the defense sniffed perfectly by Wilson.
+The first touchdown to Carson came on what Carroll said was busted coverage by the defense sniffed perfectly by Wilson.

 “Russ has a really good sense of the entire field,’’ Carroll said.

 The bigger issue at quarterback is the backup.
-A day after Carroll said he was struggling, rookie Alex McGough rebounded to go 6-9 on two drives, one of which he ended with a 28-yard TD to Malik Turner.
+A day after Carroll said he was struggling, rookie Alex McGough rebounded to go 6-for-9 on two drives, one of which he ended with a 28-yard touchdown to Malik Turner.
 His other drive ended on an interception that went off the hands of C.J.
-Prosise near the end zone, picked off by Bradley McDougald (who said he thought Bobby Wagner first tipped it).
+Prosise near the end zone, picked off by McDougald (who said he thought Wagner first tipped it).

-“He made some nice plays today,’’ Carroll said of McGough, who was greeted enthusiastically by QB coach Dave Canales after the game.
+“He made some nice plays today,’’ Carroll said of McGough, who was greeted enthusiastically by quarterback coach Dave Canales after the game.

-Veteran Austin Davis, the backup a year ago, was 2-5 on two drives that ended in a punt and on downs.
+Veteran Austin Davis, the backup a year ago, was 2 for 5 on two drives that ended in a punt and on downs.

 RUNNING BACK

-Carson was the starter with the number one offense and his first-play TD was about all anyone needed to see to know why he’s where he is.
+Carson was the starter with the No. 1 offense and his first-play touchdown was about all anyone needed to see to know why he’s where he is.

 But rookie Rashaad Penny turned in maybe his best play of camp with a run around the end in the second half that he turned into a 57-yard gain (the play came with the second-team offense against the starters, though with neither of starting linebackers Wagner or Wright on the field).